Educational Excellence Since 1912

 • Art Club

-Student members do not have to be artists or be part of any art class at Hamden Hall, but must have an interest in art.
-The Art Club will not only be observational but also hands-on as we will work on group projects with other members.
+The purpose of the Art Club is to get students together who are interested in art.
+They do not have to be artists or be part of any art classes at school.
+Those who find an interest in art are welcome to join.
+We will sit down and discuss our own and other’s art pieces.
+The Art Club will not only be observational but hands-on as we will work on group projects with the members.

 • Biology Olympiad